 According to this year's RedSeer report, the festive season is expected to boost Indian eCommerce platforms, with projected sales totaling INR 90,000 crore.
 This represents a significant 18%-20% increase from the previous year, driven by an estimated 140 million online shoppers.
 These festive season sales are expected to contribute around 17% to the overall annual eCommerce sales for the year 2023.

 Reasons for Successful Diwali Online Sales

 The shift to online shopping, especially during the Covid-19 pandemic has been one of the strongest catalysts fuelling the online Diwali sale drive.
 There are moreover, a few other reasons due to which Diwali festival sales are seeing steady year-on-year growth.

-Online e-tailers are employing tools like flash sales, Card offers, free delivery and no-cost EMIs for large ticket purchases.
-These tools make it easy to customers to make their purchases.
+Online eTailers are employing tools like flash sales, card offers, free delivery, and no-cost EMIs for large ticket purchases.
+These tools make it easy for customers to make their purchases.
 Flash sales often trigger impulse buys by customers, especially on first-time products which are, usually, not discounted.
 Added to this are the special rewards attached to specific credit cards which further add to the deep discounts and offer extra cashback.
-These initiatives are then coupled with easy exchange/return policies and extended warranties, which are difficult to resist and convert into successful sales.
+These initiatives are coupled with easy exchange/return policies and extended warranties, which are difficult to resist and convert into successful sales.

 Top Wallet & Bank Card Offers